irassi/nd013-c2-fusion-starter/writeup.md

 Method *'get_hx()'* is updated with the nonlinear camera measurement function that is used for camera sensors.

 The results of this step are shown in the RMSE Plot below and the movie file "results\my_tracking_results.avi" which unfortunately is too big to include in GitHub.
+I added the movie file to my Google Drive and you should be able to access it from this folder https://drive.google.com/drive/folders/1PdGI9VZm2wHuwZ5VpsRn3a8W_M8K1-i2?usp=share_link

 The plot shows that track 0 and track 1 are followed from beginning to end without interruptions and their RMSE mean values are at a great level.
 Other tracks also are on average at a good range except the spikes at the ends.

 ![Step 4 RMSE Plot](img/Step4-RMSE_plot.png)

 ### 2. Do you see any benefits in camera-lidar fusion compared to lidar-only tracking (in theory and in your concrete results)?
+Cameras can provide information that a lidar can't, such as color or texture of an object.
+This information can be of assistance in distinguishing between two similar or overlapping objects.
+Also in general the images can provide important contextual information such as road signs.

+In my project implementation and using the camera visibility checks I was able to achieve a very low RMSE value which speaks for itself.

 ### 3. Which challenges will a sensor fusion system face in real-life scenarios?
 Did you see any of these challenges in the project?

+Some challenges of sensor fusion systems I believe could be sensor occlusion, calibration, and environment.
+By sensor occlusion I mean that in a real-world scenario the objects that are tracked are not 100% visible at all times and can be blocked by other objects.
+The tracking needs to be able to handle this.

+Calibration is crucial for any sensor, and since a self-driving car will in most cases have quite many sensors that need to work together, the importance is even greater.

+Environmental factors like rain or snow can decrease lidar performance, where as cameras need adequate light and visibility to function.
+These factors need to be considered and mitigated in the sensor fusion system.

 ### 4. Can you think of ways to improve your tracking results in the future?

+The results in this project were achieved with a simple nearest neighbor calculation, more advanced data association could be implemented for even greater results.

+Also the default parameters could be adjusted in an attempt to improve the results, but the RMSE values are already at a good level in my opinion.